16 Popular Word Games for Seniors to Enjoy (2022)

 9. Crossword Puzzles

 This classic word game is one of the most popular hobbies for seniors since it stimulates the mind.
 In this activity, seniors look at clues and then try to think of words that match the clues to use their language and memory skills.
 This word game engages more than one area of the brain simultaneously, as seniors need to consider both word length and letter positioning.
-Therefore, create your crossword puzzle for your loved one if regular crossword puzzles are too complex.
+Therefore, you can create your crossword puzzle for your loved one if regular crossword puzzles are too complex.

 10. Rhyming Ball

 Playing this game keeps your brain and thinking skills sharp.
 The Rhyming Ball game is a simple word game that seniors can play in groups of 2 to 20 people.
-It begins when players throw a ball to a player, who then has to develop a word.
+It begins when players throw a ball to a player, who then has to say a word.
 Using the ball, players throw it to other participants, who have to rhyme every following word.
 You can use this game to enhance your loved one’s vocabulary and critical thinking skills.

-Top 6 Online Word Games for Seniors
+Top 6 Free Online Word Games for Seniors

 11. Witty Words